-What precautions should I take after the treatment?
 After laser treatment, prevent sun exposure and apply sunblock (SPF 30 or greater).
+Apply generous amounts of moisturizer often to keep skin hydrated.
 Avoid scrubs or abrasive skin cleansers the first few days after your treatment.

-Are there side effects?
 Your risks are minimal.
-Side effects may include redness, swelling, hyperpigmentation, hypopigmentation, blistering and a bruise in the treated area--if they do occur, it does not usually last more than a few days.
+Side effects may include redness, swelling, hyperpigmentation, hypopigmentation, blistering and a bruise in the treated area--if they do occur, it does not usually last more than a week.
 Permanent side effects are rare.

 Schedule an office visit to discuss your concerns and skincare goals with Dr. Robinson and the office visit cost will be applied to the future cost for the "consulted procedure".
 The "consulted procedure" must be completed within 30 days of your consult visit.